Do we know what causes bone cancer?

 Scientists have made great progress in understanding how certain changes in a person’s DNA can cause normal cells to become cancerous.
 DNA carries the instructions for nearly everything our cells do.
 We usually look like our parents because they are the source of our DNA.
 However, DNA affects more than our outward appearance.
 It may influence our risks for developing certain diseases, including some kinds of cancer.

 DNA is divided into units called genes.
 Genes carry the recipes for making proteins, the molecules that determine all cell functions.
 Some genes contain instructions to control when our cells grow and divide.
 Genes that promote cell division are called oncogenes.
-Others that slow down cell division or cause cells to die at the right time are called tumor suppressor genes.
+Others that slow down cell division or make cells die at the right time are called tumor suppressor genes.
 Cancers can be caused by DNA mutations (defects) that activate oncogenes or inactivate tumor suppressor genes.
 Some people with cancer have DNA mutations that they inherited from a parent.
 These mutations increase their risk for the disease.

 The DNA mutations that cause some inherited forms of bone cancers are known (see the section, “What are the risk factors for bone cancer?”).
 In many cases, genetic testing can be used to see if someone has one of these mutations.